-(A) Core Principle Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of Law
+Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of Law

-Sub Principle:

-A(1) Behaving with Integrity
+Sub Principle: A(1) Behaving with Integrity

-We will: (1) Embed in the way we work our organisational values of: People matter - so we have a supported, empowered, respected workforce; Performance matters - so we do what we say we will do and do it well; Communities matter - so we take a positive approach and work with communities; Every day matters - each day offers an opportunity to do something positive.
-(2) Ensure that standards of conduct and personal behaviour expected of members and staff is defined, communicated (internally and externally) and monitored through codes of conduct, protocols and advice.
-(3) Ensure that our decision making processes are open, transparent and free from bias and conflicts of interest.
-(4) Have in place a framework of policies and processes that support good governance in all that we do; we will review and improve these in response to feedback and evaluation of effectiveness.
-What evidence/assurance is in place? • Codes of conduct for Members and Officers with conduct included in Member and Officer induction. • Supplementary advice on behaviour of Members and Staff in Committee; • Protocol on Development Control and Planning Policy in place; • • Registers of Members and Staff interests and guidance with annual review by Monitoring Officer; Member and Officer gifts and hospitality register and guidance with annual review by Monitoring Officer; Standards included in Audit, Resources and Performance Committee Terms of Reference; • Nolan Principles are incorporated into Member Code of Conduct; Procedures in place to consider code of conduct complaints against Members which are reported to Committee as part of the quarterly performance report; • Complaints policy in place and individual complaints are monitored and reported to Audit, Resources and Performance Committee quarterly with lessons learned; • Declaration of Interests is a standing agenda item at meetings and Members are provided with a pro-forma to record interests as they prepare for the meeting.
-Minutes of meetings of the Authority and its Committees show that declarations of interest were sought and recorded; • Due Diligence Panel established with Annual Report reviewed by Audit Resources and Performance Committee; • Anti-Fraud and Corruption Policy and Whistleblowing (Confidential Reporting) Policy in place with regular review against CIPFA code with the Chair and the Vice-Chair of Audit, Resources and Performance Committee advised of any allegations and the outcome of investigations.
-Our contract procedure rules and standard terms and conditions for contracts refer to these policies; Information management policies framework (including E-Policy);
+We will: (1) Embed in the way we work our organisational values which we adopted in 2020 of: Enjoy - We take pride in what we do and feel good about our contribution.
+Care - We care for the PDNP, the people we work with and all those we serve.
+It's at the heart of everything we do.
+Pioneer - We were born of pioneers.
+We will continue to explore opportunities to inspire future (2) generations.
+Ensure that standards of conduct and personal behaviour expected of Members and Officers is defined communicated (internally and externally) and monitored through codes of conduct, protocols and advice.
+(3) Ensure that our decision making processes are open, transparent and free from bias and conflicts o interest.
+(4) Have in place a framework of policies and processes that support good governance in all that we do; we will review and improve these in response to feedback and evaluation of effectiveness. • Registers of Members and Officer interests and guidance with annual review by Monitoring Officer; Member and Officer gifts & hospitality registers and guidance with annual review by Monitoring Officer; Members Standards included in matters referred to a meeting of the full Authority; Nolan Principles are incorporated into Members Code of Conduct; • Nolan Principles are incorporated into Members Code of Conduct; Procedures in place to consider code of conduct complaints against Members which are reported to Authority meetings as part of the quarterly performance report, changed to bi-annual reporting in • 20220/21; Complaints policy in place and individual complaints are monitored and reported to Authority meeting quarterly with lessons learned, now reported bi-annually since 2020/21; Declaration of Interests is a standing agenda item at meetings and Members are provided with a proforma to record interests as they prepare for the meeting.
+Minutes of meetings of the Authority and it Committees show that declarations of interest were sought and recorded; • Due Diligence Panel established with Member Representation at Panel meetings and an Annual Reporteviewed by Programmes & Resources Committee; Anti-Fraud and Corruption Policy and Whistleblowing (Confidential Reporting) Policy in place with regular review against CIPFA code with the Chair and Deputy Chair of the Authority advised of an allegations and the outcome of investigations.
+Our Contract Procedure Rules and standard terms an conditions for contracts refer to these policies; •

-Sub Principle: A(2) Demonstrating a strong commitment to ethical values.
+Sub Principle: A(2) Demonstrating a strong commitment to ethical values